How can we help? 👋

 1. Notion image

-• Only landlord-controlled meters appear in this table.
+• Only landlord-controlled waste meters appear in this table.

-• Hover over the unit icon in the EF entry table to confirm units:
+• Hover over the unit icon in the table to confirm required units.

 • All emission factors must be entered in kilograms of CO₂e per metric tonne (kg CO₂e / tonne).